Analysis | Trump’s new focus: False, ironic claims about Biden leveraging his office to make money

 What Trump said:

-“You made $3.5 million, Joe, and your son gave you, they even have a statement that we have to give 10 percent to the big man.
+“You made $3.5 million, Joe, and your son gave you — they even have a statement that we have to give 10 percent to the big man.
 You’re the big man, I think.
-I don’t know, maybe you’re not, but you’re the big man, I think.
-Your son said we have to give 10% to the big man.
+I don’t know.
+Maybe you’re not, but you’re the big man, I think.
+Your son said we have to give 10 percent to the big man.
 Joe, what’s that all about?
 It’s terrible."

 What we know: